 One of the most prominent jujutsuka at the time was Mataemon Tanabe, 4th soke (headmaster) of Fusen Ryu.
 Mataemon Tanabe was a pioneer of modern ne-waza (ground fighting).
 He developed his skills mostly through experience while touring the country with his father, since the age of 14, accepting challenges and taking part in tournaments, often fighting older and heavier men.
 He bested the Kodokan exponents with his ground fighting skills on many occasions, and thus, it is of no surprise that Kano invited Tanabe to input his knowledge in the formation of Kodokan Judo.
 He was equally skilled in tachi-waza (stand-up techniques).
 Tanabe has long been considered as one of the greatest gendai jujutsuka.

-Jujutsu, the current standard spelling, is derived using the Hepburn romanization system.
-Before the first half of the 20th century, however, jiu-jitsu and then ju-jitsu were preferred, even though the romanization of the second kanji as jitsu is unfaithful to the standard Japanese pronunciation.
-Jitsu has a different kanji character and meaning.
-Since Japanese martial arts first became widely known of in the West in that time period, these earlier spellings are still common in many places.
-Ju-jitsu is still a common spelling in France, Canada and the United Kingdom, while jiu-jitsu is most widely used in Germany and Brazil.
+Jujutsu, the proper spelling, is derived using the Hepburn romanization system.
+Before the first half of the 20th century, however, jiu-jitsu and then ju-jitsu were preferred, even though the romanization of the second kanji as jitsu is unfaithful to the Japanese pronunciation.
+Jitsu has a different kanji, and its meanings are unrelated to martial arts.
+Since Japanese martial arts first became known of in the West in that time period, these earlier spellings became popular and are still widely used worldwide.